polettix/teepee/README.md

     # just dump as YAML
     $ teepee -FYAML <input.whatever

+Note that if your input is not an hash, or you are using ["--auto-key"](#auto-key), your data structure will contain multiple references to the same objects, which by default is considered a _circular data reference_.
+`teepee` solves this problem by eliminating the ["--default-key"](#default-key) from the input hash before doing the pretty-printing.

+This will anyway give you something that is different from the real input data, because of the embedding into the top-level hash.
+If you just want the original data, you can do as follows (this will work only for the last read input data of course):

+    # pretty-print JSON as JSON
+    $ teepee -F'JSON(V("_"))' <input.json

+    # just dump as YAML
+    $ teepee -F'YAML(V("_"))' <input.whatever

+This isolates the last read input with an auto-generated key (with `V("_")`) and pretty-prints that (passing to the relevant function, i.e. either `JSON` or `YAML`).

 ## Feeling Better With `grep`?

 If you're not very comfortable with Perl... you should.
 There are a lot